Religious School & Hebrew Lab

 My name is Linda Selander and I taught kindergarten and first-grade students for 21 years in the Norwalk/La Mirada Unified School District.
 Throughout these years, my goal as an educator was for my students to feel excited about coming to school, become self-confident and develop habits that enable them to become lifetime learners.

 Currently, I am teaching preschool, kindergarten, and first grade at Temple Beth Ohr, and I have enjoyed this experience for 40 years.
 My students learn in a positive and welcoming environment about their wonderful Jewish heritage.
 The curriculum includes interactive learning about the Torah (Bible stories), Avodah (religious holidays), and G'milut Chasadim (kindness, caring, and respecting others in the community).
 Also, students learn about Tzedkah, which involves the giving of money or items.
 Students actively participate in their learning with stories, crafts, songs and music movement.

 Hi my name is Hannah Yungman and I’m am the 5th and 6th grade teacher at Temple Beth Ohr!
 This year we are focusing on Prophets from the Torah and their significance to Judaism and the way we live our everyday lives.
 Working with children has always been a passion of mine and I’m grateful to pass my knowledge on to the next generations!

 I, Peggy Horwitz, have been a religious school teacher at Temple Beth Ohr for over 30 years.
 I even had the pleasure of educating my own three children.
-I now partner in teaching with a former student, who is amazing.
-The Union of Reform Judaism Core Curriculum we use is Level 5, which includes Torah, Avodah, and G'milut Chasadim.
-Geared to our students of the middle years, it integrates art, poetry, theater, deep discussion and thinking.
-Students blossom as they encounter this evolving curriculum in higher depths year after year.
+I now pinch-hit in teaching with a former student, Hannah Yungman, who is amazing.
+We use the Union of Reform Judaism Curriculum–CHAI, Learning for Jewish Life, which is a depth-evolving curriculum year upon year.
+Students blossom with this venue that includes art, poetry, stories, skits, and deep thinking.